nohitha/CS50-lecture-update/README.md

 writer.writerow((name, number))

 file.close()
-* with open("phonebook.csv", "a") as file:
-    writer = csv.writer(file)
+* the below code closes file automatically: with open("phonebook.csv", "a") as file: writer = csv.writer(file) writer.writerow((name, number))
-    writer.writerow((name, number))
 # New features
 * A feature of Python that C does not have is regular expressions, or patterns against which we can match strings.
 For example, its syntax includes:
-., for any character
+* ., for any character
-.*, for 0 or more characters
+* .*, for 0 or more characters
-.+, for 1 or more characters
+* .+, for 1 or more characters
-?, for something optional
+* ?, for something optional
-^, for start of input
+* ^, for start of input
-$, for end of input
+* $, for end of input
+* match strings eg:
+import re
-For example, we can match strings with: import re from cs50 import get_string
+from cs50 import get_string